openvinotoolkit/openvino/README.md

  - [License](#license)

-OpenVINO™ is an open-source toolkit for simple and efficient deployment of various deep-learning models.
+OpenVINO™ is an open-source software toolkit for optimizing and deploying deep learning models.

-- Boost deep learning performance in computer vision, automatic speech recognition, natural language processing, and other common tasks.
+- **Model Optimization**: Boost deep learning performance in computer vision, automatic speech recognition, natural language processing, and other common tasks.
-- Use models trained with popular frameworks such as TensorFlow, Pytorch, ONNX, Keras, and PaddlePaddle.
+- **Versatile Model Support**: Use models trained with popular frameworks such as TensorFlow, Pytorch, ONNX, Keras, and PaddlePaddle.
-- Reduce resource demands and efficiently deploy on a range of platforms from edge to cloud.
+- **Broad Platform Compatibility**: Reduce resource demands and efficiently deploy on a range of platforms from edge to cloud.
-- Contribute to the enhancement of deep learning performance across various domains.
+- **Community and Ecosystem**: Join an active community contributing to the enhancement of deep learning performance across various domains.

 <details>
-  <summary>List of Components</summary>
+  <summary>List of distributed OpenVINO Components</summary>

-a component is....

   * [OpenVINO™ Runtime] - is a set of C++ libraries with C and Python bindings providing a common API to deliver inference solutions on the platform of your choice.
     * [core](./src/core) - provides the base API for model representation and modification.